Fully Loaded Brake Caliper: Why Some Shops Prefer It

 Why shops install a fully loaded brake caliper on every brake job

 The shop should replace a brake caliper if it’s leaking, has torn dust boots, seized caliper piston or the caliper piston doesn’t release properly causing brake drag.
+But some shops install a fully loaded brake caliper on every brake job.
+Why?

 What is a fully loaded brake caliper?

-If the vehicle needs a new brake caliper, the technician simply unboxes the fully loaded unit and installs it on the vehicle.
+If the vehicle needs a new brake caliper, the technician unboxes the fully loaded unit and installs it on the vehicle.
 That saves a minuscule amount of shop time (5-mins. max) compared to installing an unloaded or semi-loaded brake caliper.

 Fully loaded brake calipers are good for the shop but bad for you

 Stocking fully loaded brake calipers makes life much easier (and more profitable) for the shop.
 But if that’s what the shop stocks, that’s what you’re going to get, whether you need it or not.
-If you vehicle doesn’t really need need brake calipers and the shop doesn’t stock just the brake pads, you’ll be pressured into buying calipers—it’s really that simple.
+If your vehicle doesn’t really need brake calipers and the shop doesn’t stock just the brake pads, you’ll be pressured into buying calipers—it’s really that simple.

-When repair shops stock fully loaded calipers, every customer gets a new caliper!
+When repair shops stock fully loaded-calipers, every customer gets a new caliper!

 ©, 2019 Rick Muscoplat